 Poll watcher appointment forms are available online or can be obtained from the Supervisor of Elections Office.
 All forms must be returned to the Elections Office either in person at the Titusville office (Brevard County Government Complex North, 400 South Street, Suite 1F) or by mail at Post Office Box 1119, Titusville, FL 32781-1119.
 If you have questions about the forms, call the Elections Office at 321-264-6746.

-- Poll watchers may not use the precinct phone and must furnish their own materials and necessities, including chairs.
+3. Poll Watchers are not permitted to use the precinct phone.
+Poll Watchers need to furnish their own materials and necessities, including chairs.

-- A poll watcher must inform the Clerk if they wish to challenge an elector's right to vote.
-They must then fill out the "Oath of Person Entering Challenge of Voter".
+4. Poll Watchers must inform the Precinct Clerk if they wish to challenge an elector's right to vote and complete an "Oath of Person Entering Challenge of Voter."

-- If a poll watcher should see or hear anything that does not comply with the election laws, they should inform the clerk.
-If that does not satisfy their complaint, they may call the Elections Office at 321-264-6746.
+5. Poll Watchers should inform the Precinct Clerk if they see or hear anything that does not comply with election law.
+If a Poll Watcher does not feel the Precinct Clerk has addressed their complaint, they are encouraged to call the Elections Office at 321-637-5316.

-- No cameras, radios, televisions, or newspapers are allowed in the polling room or early voting site.
+7. Cameras, radios, televisions, or newspapers are not permitted in the polling room or early voting site.

-- Poll watchers may not wear any items supporting any political party, candidate or issue.
+8. Poll Watchers are not permitted to wear any item supporting or advertising for any political party, candidate, or issue.

-- No poll watcher may come closer to the officials' table or the voting booths than is reasonably necessary to perform their functions.
+9. Poll Watchers are not permitted to be closer to the Elections Officials' table or the voting booths than is reasonably necessary to perform their duty.